 For those of you who are big on flavor, this will probably be your least likely choice.
-But for those of you concerned with weight, there really is no lighter way to go.
+But for those of you concerned with weight, there is no smaller or lighter way to go.
 Instant coffee requires no actual brewing device (just a cup and water, the water doesn't even have to be hot) and hardly weighs anything.
 The downside is that it never tastes as good as freshly brewed coffee and it's more expensive if you break it down by cup.
 However, for a backpacker or a climber on a big wall, this can be an ideal method.
-And, to be fair, craft coffee roasters are starting to create high-quality instant that — while still not as good as the real thing — is surprisinly impressive.
-We were seriously impressed with the Ethiopian single-origin from First Ascent and a nice blend from Swift Cup Instant.
+And, to be fair, craft coffee roasters are starting to create high-quality instant that — while still not as good as the real thing — is surprisingly impressive.
+We were seriously impressed with both the Ethiopian single-origin from First Ascent and a nice blend from Swift Cup Instant.